eSlider/go-fdp/README.md

 - Clean database schema structure
 - ZSTD compression for Parquet files

+### Binance Data Proxy (prototype)

+Binance exposes historical market data via a public S3 bucket (data.binance.vision) as zipped CSV files.
+Working directly with zipped CSVs is inconvenient for analytics and ad‑hoc queries.

+This repository explores a proxy approach: discover, download, decompress, and prepare Binance data for local querying with DuckDB.
+The current code focuses on listing and fetching files, unzipping in memory, and sketching ingestion into DuckDB.

-Note: These are target goals; not all are implemented yet.
+> Note: These are target goals; not all are implemented yet.
 See TODOs below.

 ## Current status (what works now)